Anique666/Advanced-Python-Programming-Project/SETUP.md

-# Setup Guide for GeoGuessr-lite
+# Setup Guide for Street Smarts

 This guide walks you through setting up the project for local development or sharing with others.